thirumurthis/Learnings/Cassandra-Notes.md

   ```diff
   - Cassandra chooses `Availablity and partition tolerance` over consistency.
   ```
+  `Consistency` - All nodes see the same data at the same time `Availability` - A guarantee that every client request recives a success/failed response.
+  - `Partition Tolerance` - The system continues to operate despite of arbitary partitioning in case of network failures.

   ![image](https://user-images.githubusercontent.com/6425536/74592288-a77efd80-4fd4-11ea-8468-c07916a10d2e.png)

   Assume when there are three data center in different geological location like US, Europe and Asia, data replication happens asynchronously.
 Which leads to `replication lag`, where the data is updated in one data-center and it takes some time to sync up the other data center due to network or other limitations.

   This is one situation where it is difficut to achive consistency over the data.

-This is one of the reason that Cassandra considers Availability over Consistency.
+Also one of the reason Cassandra considers Availability over Consistency.

 ##### Fault tolerance